paul1734/Trade_Seminar_SoftPower/README.md

 ## Data
 The Soft Power 30 index is sourced from yearly reports spanning 2015-2019 (McClory 2019).

-The country and industry-based data consists of the GDP per capita and popu- lation for the former and the UK exports and their respective number of em- ployees and turnover for the industries.
-The 2015-2019 data from the UK ex- ports is based on the country-by-commodity data (current prices- non-season- ally adjusted) from the Office for National Statistics (ONS).
-Before the trans- formation of export data, a 1 was added to the exports to allow for application of the logarithm on zeros.
+The country and industry-based data consists of the GDP per capita and population for the former and the UK exports and their respective number of employees and turnover for the industries.
+The 2015-2019 data from the UK exports is based on the country-by-commodity data (current prices- non-season- ally adjusted) from the Office for National Statistics (ONS).
+Before the transformation of export data, a 1 was added to the exports to allow for application of the logarithm on zeros.
 The changes in output are minuscule.
 The turnover and employment per industry is based on the Business population estimate (BPE) for the respective years.
 As the export data is based on the Standard International Trade Classification (SITC) and the latter on the Standard Industrial Classification (SIC) for the UK, they were harmonized by hand.
 This was necessary because it was not feasible to translate either the SITC into the SIC divisions or vice versa without